 How to join St John Ambulance

 If you want to help provide first aid cover at events you will need to complete membership paperwork and then attend an induction course.
-After your induction training you will then become a TFA (Trainee First Aider) and will be given an ID card.
+After your induction training you will then become an Observer and will be given an ID card.
 If you continue you will need to complete a second course to become an FA (First Aider) within six months of your induction.
 You may be offered further training on more advanced skills, including; AFA (Advanced First Aider), ETA (Emergency Transport Attendant) or EMT (Emergency Medical Technician).
 You might also want to specialise in non-clinical skills, such as becoming a registered First Aid Trainer, Treatment Centre Manager, Radio Controller, or Radio Communications specialist.

 If you would like to volunteer as a First Aider with us you will need to join St John Ambulance for insurance and training.
 This involves a DBS (CRB) check, and a short interview.
 In addition you will need to provide 2 references.
 Paperwork can take some time to complete, so it is essential that you inform your references that they will need to complete a simple form and send it back, without this you will not be able to become a member of St John Ambulance.
 For more information on how to join St John Ambulance please come along to one of our Monday sessions or send us an email.